coderefinery/git-collaborative/content/forking-workflow.md

 1. Make a change to the recipe book on the new branch and in the commit cross-reference the issue you opened.
    See the walk-through below for how to do this.
 1. Open a pull request towards the upstream repository.
+1. Team leaders will merge the pull requests.
+For individual participants, the instructors and workshop organizers will review and merge the pull requests.
+   During the review, pay attention to the automated test step (here for demonstration purposes, we test whether the recipe contains an ingredients and an instructions sections).
 1. After few pull requests are merged, update your fork with the changes.
 1. Check that in your fork you can see changes from other people's pull requests.
 :::